openid/OpenID4VCI/openid-connect-4-verifiable-credential-issuance-1_0.md

 * `type` REQUIRED.
 JSON string that determines the authorization details type.
 MUST be set to `openid_credential` for the purpose of this specification.
 * `credential_type`: CONDITIONAL.
 JSON string denoting the type of the requested credential.
 MUST be present if `manifest_id` is not present.
 * `manifest_id`: CONDITIONAL.
 JSON String referring to a credential manifest published by the credential issuer.
 MUST be present if `type` is not present.
 * `format`: OPTIONAL.
 JSON string representing a format in which the credential is requested to be issued.
-Valid values defined by this specification are `jwt_vc` and `ldp_vc`.
-Profiles of this specification MAY define additional format values.
+Valid values are defined in the table in Section 6.7.3. and include `jwt_vp` and `ldp_vp`.
+Formats identifiers not in the table, MAY be defined by the profiles of this specification.
 * `locations`: OPTIONAL.
 An array of strings that allows a client to specify the location of the resource server(s) allowing the AS to mint audience restricted access tokens.
 This data field is predefined in Section 2.2 of ([@!I-D.ietf-oauth-rar]).

 Note: `credential_type` and `format` are used when the Client has not pre-obtained a Credential Manifest. `manifest_id` is used when the Client has pre-obtained a Credential Manifest.
 These two approaches MAY be combined in one request in different authorization details objects.